Goldenrod Gall Fly Causing Lumps On Plant Stems

 Ticks are nasty little pests that feed on the blood of vertebrates - including you and your pets.
 If you?re anxious to learn about preventing ticks or you want to know how to get rid of ticks, this article has more information.

 Ants in your lawn may be a problem to be solved, but you may be surprised to learn ants aren’t all bad.
 Click to learn more.

 Sweat bees are often seen flying around the garden with a heavy load of pollen on their back legs.
 Don't let the fear of sweat bee stings keep you out of your garden.
 Find out how to control sweat bees and avoid stings in this article.

-There are few things that can match a forest fire for sheer destructive force on trees - with exception to the bark beetle, which can eat its way through stands of trees.
-You should keep an eye on new holes in your trees? surfaces.
+There are few things that can match a forest fire for sheer destructive force on trees - with the exception of the bark beetle, which can eat its way through stands of trees.
+You should keep an eye on new holes in your trees' surfaces.
 This article will help.

 Gardening is all fun and games until the insects show up to spoil your landscape.
 Find out how to manage a common beetle pest, the black vine weevil, in this informative article.
 Click here to learn more these insects and their control.

 Darkling beetles get their name from their habit of hiding during the day and coming out to feed at night.
 This article will help you identify and control these pesky insects.
 Click here to get more information about darkling beetles.

 If you live in the eastern or southern parts of the US, you're probably familiar with cicadas.
 Read on to learn more about them.